Governor's Career & Technical Academy Arlington

 Overview

 Welcome to CSC 223: Data Structures and Analysis of Algorithms!
-Since we have been using our textbook for this course for awhile already, there will be a lot of continuity in our study as we move to this new course.
+Since we made the jump from 1975 forward to 2025 about a month ago there will be a lot of continuity in our study as we move to this new course.

 Classwork